 In order to smooth the transition from beginner to intermediate, make sure you’re taking care of yourself.
 Get enough sleep, eat right, take breaks and exercise.

 Acknowledge every microscopic win and congratulate yourself for it!
-That might seem weird, but it’ll encourage you to persevere.
+That might seem weird, but it’ll encourage you to persevere to become more than unskilled.

 Ask yourself every day what you did well, how you improved, and what fears you overcame to do it.